 Be sure to use room temperature ingredients for the best results in this recipe.
 Room temperature ingredients combine more evenly during the mixing process to create the perfect texture for your cookie dough.
 The only exception to this is for recipes like this chocolate pie or this fudge, where the ingredients are microwaved/melted.

 For this cookie recipe, use a digital scale to measure the flour blend, granulated sugar, brown sugar, and dairy free chocolate chips by weight.
 This is the most accurate way to measure ingredients.
-This step is crucial to the success of almost any gluten free dessert.
+The measuring cup measures are given only as a guide.
+This step is crucial to the success of almost any gluten free dessert or baked good.

-Giving the dough time to rest before baking allows the dry ingredients to fully absorb the liquid ingredients.
+Giving the dough time a 30-minute rest time before baking allows the dry ingredients to fully absorb the wet ingredients.
 This contributes to the soft and fluffy texture.
 Additionally, the resting period allows time for the flavors to deepen for extra rich and flavorful cookies.

 If you make this dough ahead of time and store it in the refrigerator, you’ll need to let it warm up before baking.
 Allow the dough to sit for 30 minutes at room temperature before scooping it onto the baking sheet.